2006 New York gubernatorial election: Campaign

 In the latter half of 2005, Spitzer sought to further solidify support for his campaign by touring the state, seeking and giving political endorsements.
 These included cross endorsements with former-Bronx Borough President Fernando Ferrer in the New York City Mayoral election, Matthew Driscoll in the Syracuse Mayoral election, and State Senator Byron Brown in the Buffalo Mayoral election.
 The benefit to Spitzer in these endorsement deals was valuable media attention as he stumped for the candidates.
 As a result of Spitzer's relative speed in uniting state Democrats to his side, he had gained the respect of Democratic leaders nationwide.
 Bill Richardson dubbed Spitzer the "future of the Democratic Party", at a fundraiser held in June 2005 for Spitzer's gubernatorial campaign.

-With a large polling lead in the Democratic primary, the June 2006 Quinnipiac University Polling Institute poll showed him leading Nassau county executive Thomas Suozzi 76–13 percent, compared to a 73–13 percent lead in a May 17, 2006 poll.
+With a large polling lead in the Democratic primary, the June 2006 Quinnipiac University Polling Institute poll showed him leading Nassau county executive Tom Suozzi 76–13 percent, compared to a 73–13 percent lead in a May 17, 2006, poll.

-Much of the attention of watchers of New York politics then turned to the state Republican Party, especially the future of three-term governor George Pataki.
-Polling throughout 2004 and into 2005 consistently showed Spitzer defeating Pataki in theoretical matchups.
-Such a scenario may have proved unappealing to Pataki.
-At the time, he was making overtures toward seeking the Republican nomination for the presidency in 2008.
-Pataki announced on July 27, 2005, that he would not seek re-election and would step down at the end of his term in January 2007.